Thai police release sketch of Bangkok bomb suspect

 Police have said the man is a suspect but that others could be behind the attack.
 They have not ruled out any group, including elements opposed to the military government, though they said it did not match the tactics of Muslim insurgents in the south or 'red shirt' supporters of the previous administration.

 The sketch, say police, could help locate the yellow-shirted man seen in the CCTV footage.
-A 1 million baht ($28,000) reward has been offered to anyone who can give police information leading to his arrest.
+A 1 million baht (17,873 pounds) reward has been offered to anyone who can give police information leading to his arrest.

 Police also said they would take the sketch to a court and ask that an arrest warrant be issued for a man matching the description.